 Inspect the condition of the seat belt and mounting hardware.
 Replace any damaged or worn parts.
-Replace the seat belt regardless of appearance, after three years of use.
+Replace the seat belt regardless of appearance after three years of use, because of deterioration of material.

-Adjust the seat so that full pedal travel can be obtained with the operator's back against the seat back.
+Adjust the seat so that full brake pedal travel can be obtained with the operator's back against the seat back.